 Graduate Certificate in Women’s Studies

 If you are interested in earning a Graduate Certificate in Women’s Studies, you must turn in two applications.
-(Note: Presently the Center does not accept Certificate applications from those not already enrolled at UF)
+(Note that presently the Center does not accept Certificate applications from those not already enrolled at UF)

-- First, please apply through the graduate school using this link:http://www.admissions.ufl.edu/start.html
+- First, please apply through the graduate school here.

-- Second, please also follow the application process outlined for the Center for Gender, Sexualities, and Women’s Studies Research detailed below and complete this application.
+- Second, please also follow the application process outlined for the Center for Gender, Sexualities, and Women’s Studies Research detailed below and download and complete this application (PDF).

 For the Certificate, students are required to earn 12 credit hours that include the following courses: